Soft Tissue Sarcoma - Board Review Summary

 Limb-Sparing Surgery +/- RT: Two Foundational RCTs

-| Trial | Design | Local Recurrence (5y) | Key Finding |
+| Trial | Design | Local recurrence / control | Key finding |

 |---|---|---|---|

-| NCI External Beam (Yang JCO 1998) | Locally resectable extremity STS, GTR without violating tumor; post-op randomization.
-71 no RT / 78 RT.
-Wide field 45 Gy then cone-down to clips 63 Gy (1.8/fx) | High-grade: 0% RT vs 22% (p=0.003) Low-grade: 4% vs 37% (p=0.016) | Median follow-up 9.6y.
-LC benefit in both grades.
-No OS or DM difference. |
+| NCI External Beam Yang JCO 1998 | Locally resectable extremity STS, GTR without violating tumor; postop randomization.
+Wide field 45 Gy then cone-down to clips 63 Gy. | High-grade: 0% RT vs 22% no RT.
+Low-grade: 4% RT vs 37% no RT. | Local-control benefit in both grades.
+No OS or distant-metastasis difference. |

-| MSKCC Brachytherapy (Harrison IJROBP 1993) | Extremity and superficial trunk STS, GTR; intra-op randomization.
-86 no brachy / 78 brachy.
-45 Gy in 4-6 days, single-plane Ir-192, scar/drain holes not treated, skin ≤20 Gy | S+B 82% vs S 69% (p=0.04) overall High-grade: 11% vs 34% (p=0.0025) Low-grade: 33% vs 24% (NS) | Median follow-up 76 mo.
-Brachy benefit limited to high-grade disease.
+| MSKCC Brachytherapy Harrison IJROBP 1993 | Extremity and superficial trunk STS, GTR; intra-op randomization.
+45 Gy in 4-6 days, single-plane Ir-192, scar/drain holes not treated, skin ≤20 Gy. | Surgery + brachy local control 82% vs surgery 69% overall.
+High-grade: 11% vs 34% recurrence.
+Low-grade: no significant benefit. | Brachy benefit was limited to high-grade disease.
 Wound breakdown was the main complication. |

-Key distinction: NCI EBRT showed LC benefit regardless of grade; MSKCC brachy, which did not treat the scar or drain holes, showed benefit only in high-grade disease.
+Key distinction: NCI EBRT showed LC benefit regardless of grade; MSKCC brachy, which did not treat the scar or drain holes, showed benefit mainly in high-grade disease.
 This supports scar coverage in EBRT target design and suggests low-grade STS should not rely on brachytherapy alone.

 - Expert pathology and radiology review plus multidisciplinary evaluation are recommended before treatment.